-Note: GE reports \$3,025,000,000 of redeemable noncontrolling interests as "mezzanine"or "temporary equity".
-It also reports \$1,663,000,000 of minority interest in equity of consolidated affiliates (noncontrolling interests) as part of stockholders' equity.
-These topics are beyond the scope of this course.
+Note: GE reports \$1,696,000,000 of minority interest in equity of consolidated affiliates (noncontrolling interests) as part of stockholders' equity.
+This topic is beyond the scope of this course.

 - 2. Normal balances:

 - a.
 Debit

 - b.
 Credit

 - c.
 Credit

 - d.
 Debit

 - e.
 Debit

 - f.
 Debit

 - g.
 Credit

 - 3. Additional accounts involved in the transaction:

 - a.
 Cash (decreased as payables are paid off)

 - b.
 Sales Revenue (increased as credit sales are made to customers)

 - c.
 Cash (increased when more common stock is issued)

 - d.
 Wages Expense (increased as wages are earned)